yepher/webhook_monitor/README.md

 # WebHook Snooper

-This Node.js project allows you to view web to a server in your browser.
+This Node.js project allows you to view webhook calls to a server in your browser.

 ![ScreenShot](assets/ScreenShot.png)